Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Kearneys Spring's population of 9,419 sits 72% above the Queensland suburb median of 5,474, giving it a wider tenant and buyer catchment than the average QLD locality.
 Kearneys Spring's median household income of $69,420/year is 23% below the Queensland suburb median ($90,298) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Rent of $310/week (89% coverage of the $1,517/month median mortgage) leaves a gap of roughly $174/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $540/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $2,340/month — about 154% of the $1,517/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Kearneys Spring is 108 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.
 Only 55% of dwellings are separate houses (vs 77% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 Regional property can deliver strong cash-flow yields but liquidity is tighter — plan for longer hold periods and verify local employment stability.
-Local rents consume roughly 23% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 23% of household income — a dated but useful sanity check on tenant affordability.

 How Kearneys Spring stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Kearneys Spring sits above the state median; negative means below.